 Biomechanics, Cognitive Systems, Control Theory, Robot Kinematics, Machine Learning

-SYSTEMS SOFTWARE (Code: SS)
+SYSTEMS SOFTWARE (Code: SOFT)

 The study or development of software, information processes or methodologies to demonstrate, analyze, or control a process/solution.